By Megan Okrand, contributing writer

 About the author

-Megan Okrand is a former High School History teacher turned writer taking her passion for education outside of the classroom and onto the World Wide Web.
+Megan Okrand is a former High School History teacher turned writer taking her passion for education outside of the classroom and into the World Wide Web.
+Megan holds a master’s degree in secondary education and teaching from the University of Southern California as well as a master’s degree in art history, criticism, and conservation from University of North Carolina, Chapel Hill.
 Connect with her on LinkedIn.